AlexTraveylan/solgard-bot-last-refactoring/README.md

 # Solgard Discord Bot

 Welcome to the Solgard Discord Bot repository.
-This bot is designed to bring a range of useful features to Discord servers for the game [Solgard](https://www.solgardgame.com).
+This bot is designed to bring a range of useful features to Discord servers for the game [Solgard](https://snowprintstudios.com/solgard/).

 ## Features

-- **Connect:** Connect yourself to the game with python
+- **Connect:** Connect to the game using Python.
-- **Attacks/Bombs remining:** The bot can say in discord remining bombs and attacks
+- **Attacks/Bombs remining:** The bot can display the remaining bombs and attacks on Discord.
-- **Clash infos:** The bot can say in discord remining attacks and actual score
+- **Clash infos:** The bot can provide information about the remaining attacks and the current score on Discord.
-- **Interpolate powers:** Bot use machine learning for predicate powers for clash, linear or polynomial implemented.
+- **Interpolate powers:** The bot utilizes machine learning to predict powers for clashes, with linear or polynomial implementation.
+- **Assign target clash** Use the Kuhn Munkres algorithm to minimize power differences and assign targets for clashes.
+- **Traduction** The bot can communicate in French, English, Italian, Spanish, Chinese, and Russian.

 ## Installation